 4. Promote other content you find around the web that you think your friends, followers and connections may be interested in.
 If you are a real estate agent you might want to go to the Wall Street Journal, go to their Real Estate section and find an article that you think would be of benefit.
 Copy (Control-C) the URL, then Paste (Control-V) the link along with a short description at wherever you are going to list your Posts.

 5. Share pictures… nothing embarrassing, like a picture of your cat.
-Or, a picture of the function you are attending… a Chamber Meeting, a baseball game, an office meeting, etc. If you are sharing this on Twitter, you will have to save the picture at a third party service…like TwitPic, Flickr, or Picasa.
+Or, a picture of the function you are attending… a Chamber Meeting, a baseball game, an office meeting, etc.

 After you have given some thought to what you are going to post I recommend that you open up a spreadsheet file and start saving those posts.
 Like this…